Black Sunday (storm): Effects

 In 1935, after the massive damage caused by these storms, Congress passed the Soil Conservation Act, which established the Soil Conservation Service (SCS) as a permanent agency of the USDA.
-The SCS was created in an attempt to provide guidance for land owners and land users to reduce soil erosion, improve forest and field land and conserve and develop natural resources.
+The SCS was created to guide land owners and land users in reducing soil erosion, improving forest and field land, and conserving and developing natural resources.
 This led to the Great Plains Shelterbelt project.

 Personal accounts of Black Sunday and other dust storms

-During the 1930s, many residents of the Dust Bowl kept accounts and journals of their lives and of the storms that hit their areas.
+During the 1930s, many residents of the Dust Bowl kept accounts and journals of their lives and the storms that hit their areas.
 Collections of accounts of the dust storms during the 1930s have been compiled over the years and are now available in book collections and online.

 Lawrence Svobida was a wheat farmer in Kansas during the 1930s.
 He experienced the period of dust storms, and the effect that they had on the surrounding environment and the society.
-His observations and feelings are available in his memoirs, Farming the Dust Bowl.
+His observations and feelings are available in his Farming the Dust Bowl memoirs.
 Here he describes an approaching dust storm:

 The Black Sunday storm is detailed in the 2012 Ken Burns PBS documentary The Dust Bowl.